Fliplet/fliplet-cli/docs/API/components/data-directory.md

-# Fliplet Data Directory JS APIs
+# Data Directory JS APIs

 These public JS APIs will be automatically available in your screens once a **Data Directory** component is dropped into such screens.